The Shastra of Macrometa - Download the eBook

 What is Database as a Service (DBaaS)?

-This guide explains what DBaaS is, what it does, and why companies are increasingly using it to power their businesses.
+This article explains what Database-as-a-Service (DBaaS) is, what it does, and why companies are increasingly using it to power their businesses.

 What is Database-as-a-Service (DBaaS)?

-For example, with just a few clicks or API calls, a developer could spin up a new database instance in the cloud.
-Similarly, the IT admin user could create and resize a database cluster or request a backup without worrying about where the database is residing.
-The net result is that the complex and time-consuming process of installing and maintaining an in-house database is removed, enabling organizations to focus their energy on building applications.
-This is extremely important, particularly for development teams who are constantly under pressure to deliver new features quickly.
+The complex and time-consuming process of installing and maintaining an in-house database is removed, enabling organizations to focus their energy on new business initiatives.
+This is extremely important, particularly for enterprise teams who are constantly under pressure to deliver new features quickly.
 With DBaaS, they can get started quickly, only pay for what they use, and access their data at any time.

 Why are companies using DBaaS?

 DBaaS is quickly gaining popularity across the tech world.
-With the urgency with which business-critical apps need to be delivered today, DBaaS is a fantastic way to get your database up and running promptly.
+With the urgency with which business-critical apps need to be delivered today, DBaaS is a fantastic way to get databases up and running promptly.

 Benefits of adopting a DBaaS